mel-cell/docktop/README.md

 Build and run from local Dockerfile:

-1. Press `?` to open the wizard menu
+1. Press `Tab` to open the wizard menu
 2. Select "Build from Source"
 3. Browse to your project directory
 4. DockTop will auto-detect the framework (Node.js, Python, Go, etc.)